Le Subjonctif

 Here’s an irregular verb

-*avoir, être, faire, pouvoir, savoir, vouloir, and aller are way irregular*
+*avoir, être, faire, pouvoir, savoir, vouloir, and aller are way irregular.* You just need to memorize these conjugations.

 avoir